j6nca/kube-cats/README.md

 # kube-cats

-A fun kubernetes visualizer with pixel cats!
+A fun kubernetes visualizer with pixel cats! 🐱

 > [!NOTE]
 > This project is meant just for fun and should not be used in place of any monitoring/metrics tooling.

 ## Goals

-- [ ] display various components of the cluster in a read-only, fun, form factor
+- [ x ] display various components of the cluster in a read-only, fun, form factor
 - [ ] semi-randomized asset usage (different combinations of cats)
 - [ ] special cases (based off pod health, etc.)

 ## Installation

+> [!NOTE]
+> Not yet ready.

 You can install the chart from my [charts repo](https://github.com/j6nca/helm-charts), or make your own.